MacOS Catalina: Catalyst

-Catalyst was a new software-development tool that allows developers to write apps that can run on macOS, iOS and iPadOS.
+Catalyst is a software-development tool that allows developers to write apps that can run on macOS, iOS and iPadOS.
 Apple demonstrated several ported apps, including Jira and Twitter (after the latter discontinued its macOS app in February 2018).

 System extensions

 An upgrade from Kexts.
 System extensions avoid the problems of Kexts.
 There are 3 kinds of System extensions: Network Extensions, Endpoint Security Extensions, and Driver Extensions.
 System extensions run in userspace, outside of the kernel.
 Catalina will be the last version of macOS to support legacy system extensions.

 DriverKit

 A replacement for IOKit device drivers, driver extensions are built using DriverKit.
 DriverKit is a new SDK with all-new frameworks based on IOKit, but updated and modernized.
 It is designed for building device drivers in userspace, outside of the kernel.

 Gatekeeper

 Mac apps, installer packages, and kernel extensions that are signed with a Developer ID must be notarized by Apple to run on macOS Catalina.